206CQ of the Income Tax Act (2023)

 - If you deduct tax as TDS on the goods, you need not pay TCS.
 That means no tax will have to be collected as TCS when you deduct tax at the source.

 - If you import goods into India, these provisions will not be applicable.

 - If the TCS credit available is more than your tax liability, you can receive the excess amount as a refund with interest.

 Is TCS on LRS refundable?

 You can do foreign remittances via the LRS scheme under a minimum exemption without any tax liability.
 However, if you transfer more funds outside the country under LRS beyond the limit, you are subject to a TCS deduction.

-You can transfer up to USD 250,000 in a single financial year under the LRS of the RBI.
+To answer the question of how to claim TCS refund on foreign remittance in ITR, you can transfer up to USD 250,000 in a single financial year under the LRS of the RBI.
 This limit includes transfers under; money transfers for a personal trip, gifts or donations, foreign travel for employment, medical costs and business trips, and foreign education.
 If you need to remit beyond this amount, you should have prior permission from the RBI.

 You can adjust your tax amount under the new TCS rules against your overall tax liability.
 You can claim an income tax refund or avail of credit at the time of return filing.
 Your dealer provides a TCS certificate at the time of deduction, which you can use to claim TCS in your ITR filing.